Global Infrastructure Quiz

 Correct!

 The five key factors for choosing a Region are: latency/user proximity, data sovereignty/compliance, service availability, cost, and disaster recovery requirements.
-While the number of AZs matters for architecture, it’s not a primary Region selection criterion.
+The number of AZs and proximity to edge locations are not primary Region selection criteria — AZ count matters for architecture design within a chosen Region, and edge locations serve CloudFront content delivery, not core application deployment.

 ✗